oss-review-toolkit/ort/docs/config-file-licenses-yml.md

 # The `licenses.yml` file

-The `licenses.yml` file holds a user-defined the categorization of licenses.
+The `licenses.yml` file holds a user-defined categorization of licenses.

 You can use [examples/licenses.yml](examples/licenses.yml) as the base configuration file for your scans.

 ### When to Use

-Set *include\_in_notice_file* if the licenses does not require attribution.
+Set *include\_in_notice_file* if the license does not require attribution.
+Similarly setting *include_source_code_offer_in_notice_file* to `true` will ensure a written source code offer is included in the notices.
-Similarly setting include_source_code_offer_in_notice_file to `true` will ensure a written source code offers is included at the bottom in the notices.
+Licenses can be assigned to license sets like "permissive" or "public domain" which can be used by the [rules](file-rules-kts.md) to determine how to handle the license.

 ## Command Line